Geoelycom/Conference-website/README.md

 # Project Name
 A Bitcoin Conference 	Website

-> One paragraph statement about the project.
-This project is an inspiration from Behance Conference website. i have gone ahead to personalise it and make it contents about the just  concluded bitcoin conference that happened in Maimi this month.
+> This project is an inspiration from Behance Conference website. i have gone ahead to personalise it and make it contents about the just  concluded bitcoin conference that happened in Maimi this month.
 I am a Bitcoin ethusiast so i believe building this would give me additional inspiration.

 ## Built With
 - HTML, CSS & JAVASCRIPT